 Five of the most common materials used in metal roofing are Galvalume®, aluminum, zinc, copper, and stainless steel.
 Luckily, there isn’t just one solution for every single customer, so the advantages and disadvantages of each metal should be discussed in depth with the contractor, distributor, architect, or manufacturer before making a final decision.

-As one of the leading distributors of coated and bare metal products in the industry, Sheffield Metals helps individuals find the solution that will work best for their specific residence, building or business every day.
+As one of the leading distributors of coated and bare metal products in the standing seam panel system industry, Sheffield Metals helps individuals find the solution that will work best for their specific residence, building, or business every day.
+Plus, we know how important it is to be an educated consumer, especially when purchasing something as significant as a new roofing structure.

 Galvalume® Metal Roofing

 Bethlehem Steel introduced the Galvalume coating to the construction industry in the early 1970s.
-Galvalume roofing material combines three of the most important metals used in roofing today—steel, aluminum, and zinc.
-Manufacturers begin with a carbon steel base sheet, which is then continuously hot-dipped with aluminum and zinc alloys until it reaches a coating consisting of 55% aluminum, 43.4% zinc, and 1.6% silicone over the base metal to protect it from the elements.
-This system allows for one material to have some of the best characteristics of each included metal—making it one of the fastest growing materials in today’s metal roofing market.
+Galvalume, a flat rolled steel-based metal roofing material, combines three of the most high-performing metallic coatings used in roofing today — steel, aluminum, and zinc.
+To create Galvalume, mills begin with a cold-rolled carbon steel base sheet that is then continuously hot-dipped with aluminum and zinc alloys (AZ) until it reaches a coating of 55% aluminum, 43.4% zinc, and 1.6% silicone.
+This process allows Galvalume to have some of the best characteristics of each metal, which is why it’s one of the most popular metals used in metal roofing.

-Least Expensive – Compared to other high-quality metal roofing materials, Galvalume costs the least amount of money.
-Depending upon the thickness, color, and quality of the desired Galvalume panels, pricing could range anywhere from $75 to $250 per roofing square (100 square feet).
+Least expensive – Compared to other high-quality metal roofing materials, Galvalume costs the least amount of money.
+Depending upon the thickness, color, and quality of the desired Galvalume panels, pricing ranges anywhere from $5.00 to $15.00 per square foot.
+Keep in mind that in 2021 and 2022, steel prices continually fluctuate and vary dramatically.

 - Hiring an experienced contractor who knows the best methods to reduce oil canning, including: